Inference under Covariate-Adaptive Randomization with Imperfect Compliance: Monte Carlo simulations

 The simulation results for Design 3 are provided in Table \ref{tab:Design3}.
 Most of the results are qualitatively similar to those in previous simulations.
-The estimators of the LATE and the various asymptotic variances are extremely accurate, and the empirical coverage rate is extremely close to the desired coverage level.
-As predicted by our results, all LATE IV estimators have the same asymptotic variance when SBR is used.
+The estimators of the LATE and the various asymptotic variances are very accurate, and the empirical coverage rate is very close to the desired coverage level.
+As predicted by our results, all LATE IV estimators have the same asymptotic variance when SBR or HHM is used.
 The main difference with respect to the results in Design 1 appears when SRS is used.
 In Design 1, the SAT and SFE IV estimators have the same asymptotic variance under SRS.
-In Design 3, the SFE IV estimator has larger asymptotic variance than the SFE IV estimator when SRS is used.
+In Design 3, the SFE IV estimator has larger asymptotic variance than the SAT IV estimator when SRS is used.
 This is compatible with Theorem \ref{thm:AsyDist_SFE}, as the heterogeneity of the strata-specific treatment effect in Design 3 implies that $V_{A}^{\mathrm{sfe}}>0$.

 Finally, we could also explore the effects of optimizing the treatment assignment probability.
 We decided to avoid this here and in the next design for the sake of brevity.